Skip to content

 • Clinical Documentation

-• Automatic error checking of various free-text clinical documents, including misspellings in typed notes and “real-word” errors in dictated notes
+• Automatic error checking of various clinical documents, including misspellings in typed notes and “real-word” errors in dictated notes

 • Mining similar notes to help generate note templates